seasox/bs-poc/README.md

 ```

 This compiles the crate and runs the hammering attack with default options.
-The default options assumes that you put the blacksmith configuration file in `config/bs-config.json` and the
+The default options assumes that you use blacksmith as hammerer, put a
+blacksmith configuration file in `config/bs-config.json` and the
 blacksmith fuzz summary in `config/fuzz-summary.json`.
-You can find the hammer binary at `target/release/hammer`.
+After a successful compilation, the hammer binary is located at
-Use `target/release/hammer --help` to see available options.
+`target/release/hammer`.
+Use `target/release/hammer --help` to see
+available options.

 ### Modules